top of page

 We use the Short Warwick-Edinburgh Mental Health Wellbeing scale (SWEMHWBS) to measure young people’s mental health and well-being.
 SWEMHWBS is a widely recognised and validated evaluation tool.

-Results also show that, prior to the programme, participants’ average wellbeing score was 1.5 points below the national average.
-Post-programme mean score was 2.3 points above the national average*.
+Results also show that, prior to the programme, participants’ average wellbeing score was just under one point below the national average.
+Post-programme mean score was 1.7 points above the national average*.

 bottom of page